thibaudcolas/thib.me/src/_posts/2024-02-10-django-accessibility-in-2023-and-beyond.md

 > Difference in Lighthouse audit success rate for sites built with Django vs. average site, HTTP Archive 2023-04-01 data, Django vs. “All”.

 We see those numbers as a good challenge for the Django community to explore ways in which the framework could be improved.
+There is clear room for improvement, and we have a lot of ideas on how to go about it.

 ## Accessibility plans for 2024